Sho't: Sho't Kal Gimel

-The Sho't Kal Gimel was manufactured in 1979 and used in service by the early 1980's, being equipped with Blazer (Baltan) Explosive Reactive Armor and two IS-10 smoke grenade launchers on each side of the turret front.
+The Sho't Kal Gimel was manufactured in 1979 and used in service by the early 1980s, being equipped with Blazer (Baltan) Explosive Reactive Armor and two IS-10 smoke grenade launchers on each side of the turret front.
 The Sho't Kal Gimel received an improved version of the Cadillac Gage-based turret traverse mechanism previously installed in the Bet.
 Alongside the new turret traverse mechanism, the Gimel obtained a new modern stabilizer, easing the process of the main gun staying on target while engaging—ensuring solid stability for aiming the cannon while traveling at high speeds on rough terrain, and giving high accuracy on the move without needing to stop the tank.
 The entrance of newer American M60A1 tanks with modern technology had made more upgrades available to Sho't Kal tanks.
 A cheap and simple new fire-control system called Nir David was installed with a portable DVS-5 laser rangefinder.
 Due to original IDF Ordnance Corps plans being too expensive, Nir David was created as a more cost-effective FCS.

 The Gimel featured an upgraded engine, the Continental AVDS1790-2AG; the old 350-amp dynamo electric generator was replaced with an oil-cooled 650-amp alternator, being the cause of the engine model name change from 2AC to 2AG, G standing for generator.
 Two additional exhausts were added to the engine deck, which is a notable external difference between Sho't Kal variants—allowing for ease to determine if a certain variant is the Gimel or beyond.
 A system was added which allowed for the tank to emit smoke from the newly added exhausts, this would allow for a smoke screen to be created for the purpose of masking against ATGMs, masking and hiding allies, and withdrawing out of a combat area.

 Protection against HEAT projectiles was greatly increased due to the installation of Blazer (Baltan) explosive reactive armor.
 ERA was placed numerously around the tank in order to provide immediate protection against infantry; urban warfare lessons learned from the 1973 Yom Kippur War greatly increased an emphasis on protection from infantry weapons.
 Orthodox placement of Blazer consisted of being on the frontal glacis plate, hull roof, turret mantlet, frontal turret roof, turret sides, and upper hull sides on the trackguards.
 Reactive armor was not seen mounted on the side skirts or rear of the tank.
 The loader's machine gun from the Bet as well transitioned into the Gimel.
 The tank was able to test its combat effectiveness in Operation Peace for Galilee, more famously known as the 1982 Lebanon War.